Cranberry Orange Muffins Simple and Tasty Recipe

 Allow the muffins to cool in the pan for about 5 minutes, then transfer them to a wire rack to cool completely.

-- Presentation Tips: Serve warm with a dusting of powdered sugar on top and a few fresh cranberries or orange slices for a pop of color on the serving platter.
+Serve warm with a dusting of powdered sugar and fresh cranberries or orange slices.